 Heritage (Library Management Software): the College will submit students’ personal details to Heritage to enable learners to access the College’s library resources.

-OneFile (E-Portfolio for Apprenticeships): the college inputs student, framework, standard and progress review outcomes into OneFile to monitor apprentice progression and performance.
+Smart Assessor and OneFile (E-Portfolios for Apprenticeships): the college inputs student, framework, standard and progress review outcomes into these systems to monitor apprentice progression and performance.

 Internal/External Auditors: to fulfil our contractual obligations to the ESFA/DfE the College will periodically submit ILR information to external auditors when selected for audit.
 The College continually seeks to improve systems, processes and procedures and recruits an audit company to audit these systems.
 To test College systems we will periodically supply students’ personal and enrolment information to auditors in accordance with the college internal audit schedule.